nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Ordering Agencies might give instructions to keep whole parts in single content files, if the size of the content is small enough to not inhibit the performance of reading systems.
 The part heading will be the `<h1>` and the chapter headings `<h2>` and the `<section>` element associated with the part heading will wrap all the contained chapters.
 Of course, semantic attributes, `role` and `epub:type`, must still be given to the `<section>` elements of both part and chapters.
 Note that this alternative option is only to be used if cleared by the Ordering Agency.

-## Mark-up Requirements
+## Markup Requirements

 These guidelines will not give highly detailed descriptions of how to correctly handle general content.
 Common recommendations for making valid and accessible HTML content will apply.
 As a general rule, the simple solution is almost always the best solution.
 Using common elements like [^p^], [^blockquote^], [^aside^], [^ul^], [^ol^], [^dl^], [^table^], [^figure^], etc., and the common structural elements like [^section^] and headings will almost always be sufficient.
 More specialised elements, or special attributes, may be needed occasionally, though.
 Some of the more common cases will be described below, and more obscure ones will be covered specifically in Editing Instructions.

 For further information about the common HTML elements and their attributes, please refer to [[[html5]]].

-Note that, [again](#h-note-1#), if the source material for an EPUB production is an EPUB file, or any other HTML or XML based material, it can not be assumed that the mark-up of the contents is already correct.
+Note that, [again](#h-note-1#), if the source material for an EPUB production is an EPUB file, or any other HTML or XML based material, it can not be assumed that the markup of the contents is already correct.
 Proper analysis of the content and its semantics must always be performed by the Supplier in accordance with this document.

 ### Pagination